rachartier/tiny-inline-diagnostic.nvim/README.md

         -- Use icons defined in the diagnostic configuration use_icons_from_diagnostic = false,

+        -- Set the arrow icon to the same color as the first diagnostic severity set_arrow_to_diag_color = false,

         -- Add messages to diagnostics when multiline diagnostics are enabled -- If set to false, only signs will be displayed add_messages = true,